UdaraAlwis/AzureLearningJourney/DP-900/README.md

 ### Analytical data processing

-read only snapshot data at a given time or a series of snapshots
+Read only snapshot data at a given time or a series of snapshots

 - Data Extracted, Transformed and Loaded (ETL) into Data lake
 - Data loaded into a schema of tables, (two ways)